+Degree Requirements

 Candidates for the Ph.D. degree must satisfactorily complete eight core courses, four elective graduate courses in physics, and at least 48 credit hours of graduate courses in total.
 Students typically take the core sequence of courses during their first two years, and may take electives during their second and later years, according to their interests and in consultation with their research adviser.

+Core Courses

-The department offers 10 core courses with emphasis on particle physics, which include Classical Mechanics (6321), Electrodynamics (7311 and 7312), Quantum Mechanics (6335 and 6336), Statistical Mechanics (6351), Introductory Particle Physics (5395), Experimental Particle Physics (7361), and Quantum Field Theory (7314 and 7315), as well as several elective courses.
+The department offers 10 core courses with emphasis on particle physics, which include:

+- PHYS 6321 Classical Mechanics

+- PHYS 6335 Quantum Mechanics

+- PHYS 6336 Quantum Mechanics

+- PHYS 6351 Statistical Mechanics

+- PHYS 7311 Electromagnetic Theory

+- PHYS 7312 Electromagnetic Theory

+- PHYS 7314 Quantum Field Theory I

+- PHYS 7315 Quantum Field Theory II

+- PHYS 5395 Introduction to Elementary Particles

+- PHYS 7361 Elementary Particles II

+Elective Courses

+The department offers several elective courses.

+Research Courses

 After completing core courses and electives, students typically sign up for 8000-level research courses under their adviser until reaching the required 48 hours.

+Comprehensive Qualifying Exam

-In order to advance to Ph.D. candidacy, SMU also requires students to pass a comprehensive qualifying exam, usually given within the first three years.
+In order to advance to Ph.D. candidacy, SMU also requires students to pass a comprehensive qualifying exam, usually given within the first two years.
 In Physics, this takes the form of a four-part written exam.
 Topics include Mechanics, Quantum Mechanics, Electrodynamics, and Statistical Mechanics.
 Exams are given annually, typically just prior to the start of the fall semester.
 Students are allowed two attempts to pass all four sections and must do so before the end of their fifth semester.
 We also ask incoming students to take the exam for purposes of placement, but do not count this against their two attempts.

+Physics, M.S.